cakramediadata2022/cflow/docs/channel-manager/general/configuration.md

 # Configuration

-Menu **Configuration** adalah menu tambahan, anda bisa melakukan update availability dan rate disini menggunakan data dari exel.
+The **Configuration** menu is an additional menu where you can update availability and rates here using data from Excel.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';